buhrmi/buhrmi/README.md

 #### New Projects

 You have a cool idea what to work on?
-Or you want to hire me?
 Right on, [get in touch](mailto:buhrmi@gmail.com).